-At age 107, Ruth Bancroft of Walnut Creek, California “spends her days reading, listening to classical music and opera, and catching up on British dramas,” writes Johanna Silver.
+At age 107, Ruth Bancroft of Walnut Creek, California was spending “her days reading, listening to classical music and opera, and catching up on British dramas,” writes Johanna Silver.
 Among Mrs. Bancroft’s other lifelong hobbies: weeding, collecting seashells, and creating a spectacular garden on land that once had been a walnut and pear orchard purchased in the 1800s by her husband’s grandfather, historian Hubert Howe Bancroft.

 In the 1960s, Ruth and husband Philip gradually sold off acreage to developers until they were left with 11 acres of gardens, and after the demise of the last walnut tree Ruth decided in the early 1970s to devote three of those acres to a succulent garden.

 Open to the public and protected by the Garden Conservancy, Bancroft’s spectacular succulents garden is the subject of The Bold Dry Garden, written by Silver and photographed by Marion Brenner.
+(Bancroft passed away at age 109 in 2017.)
 The story is a heartwarming one, and Brenner’s photos are magnificent:

 Photography by Marion Brenner courtesy of Timber Press.

 Born in 1908 in Boston, Ruth Petersson moved to northern California as a baby so her father could accept a job as a Latin professor at the University of California in Berkeley.
 After marrying Bancroft in 1939, she moved from Berkeley to the family’s farm and began gardening in earnest.